IDEMSInternational/carbonr/paper.md

 Climate change and environmental sustainability are pressing global challenges [ref].
 Accurate estimation of carbon emissions is important for organisations aiming to understand and mitigate their environmental impact.
 Despite the significance, there was a notable absence of open-source tools tailored for this purpose.
 This meant that current solutions may not be reproducible, transparent, adaptable, or offer collaboration.

-The "carbonr" package fills this gap by providing an open-source solution in R, hosted on GitHub. `carbonr` aims to offer reliable, reproducible estimates to emission levels - ensuring results can be saved over time, as well as inviting critiques on the current code and estimates to help it to continually improve.
+The `carbonr` package fills this gap by providing an open-source solution in R, hosted on GitHub. `carbonr` aims to offer reliable, reproducible estimates to emission levels - ensuring results can be saved over time, as well as inviting critiques on the current code and estimates to help it to continually improve.
 In addition, by being transparent with the code, `carbonr` can help provide the ability for users to adjust emission factors and methodologies to suit specific contexts, enhancing the accuracy and relevance of the outputs.
 Finally, GitHub facilitates engagement and contributions from the global community to help enrich the package through diverse insights and expertise.

 Furthermore, `carbonr` integrates a user-friendly Shiny interface, broadening accessibility beyond those with extensive technical skills to include any user interested in understanding and managing carbon emissions.
 This feature underscores our commitment to making carbon estimation as straightforward and inclusive as possible.